warning Coming soon – PHH Mortgage is changing its name! right arrow

 For loans with CU scores of 4.0-4.9, PHH will pull Automated Valuation Model (AVM) If value is not supported by the AVM, PHH will require additional documentation to support the value.

-To submit a Loan File for review, the Seller selects the loan under the Pipeline View via PHH Correspondent portal.
-After the commitment is open, under the Loan Summary option on the toolbar the Seller will click on the "Upload Closed Ln Pkg Here" link.
-Once all files have been uploaded, the Seller will select Submit for Review under the Loan Summary Toolbar to complete.
+To submit a Loan File for review, the Client selects the loan under the Pipeline View via PHH Correspondent portal.
+After the commitment is open, under the Loan Summary option on the toolbar the Client will click on the "Upload Closed Ln Pkg Here" link.
+Once all files have been uploaded, the Client will select Submit for Review under the Loan Summary Toolbar to complete.
 Notification will indicate the file has been submitted for review.

 Note: The 3.4 file must be uploaded prior to a loan being submitted for review and the Submit For Review step must be completed for the loan to be considered a good delivery.

-Upon completion of the upload, the Seller must review to ensure accuracy.
+Upon completion of the upload, the Client must review to ensure accuracy.

-The information contained in all commitments, advices, schedules, computer tapes or other documents prepared by the Seller or on behalf of the Seller or otherwise provided to PHH relating to the Loan is complete, true and correct.
+The information contained in all commitments, advices, schedules, computer tapes or other documents prepared by the Client or on behalf of the Client or otherwise provided to PHH relating to the Loan is complete, true and correct.

 Important Tips

-• The Seller must re-run AUS prior to closing once final numbers are determined.
+• The Client must re-run AUS prior to closing once final numbers are determined.

-• If funds required for closing increase and/or funds available for closing and reserves decrease, Seller must re-run AUS.
+• If funds required for closing increase and/or funds available for closing and reserves decrease, Client must re-run AUS.

 • The borrower must initial any corrections made.